Ashita-23/sparkle-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 #Sparkle -- an event organizer website .

-##following things that I had used in this project.
+##Following things that I had used in this project.

-.React

-.Css3

-.Css mediaQuery

-.Jsx
+--React

+--Css3 for styling

+--Css media query for responsiveness

+--Jsx

-.Functional components
+--Functional components

-.React hooks
+--React hooks

-.Mock data api
+--Mock data api

 ##This wedsite is fully responsive ,  Landing page it have following pages :

 #Home

-.Navigation
+--Navigation

-.Intro of Sparkle
+--of Sparkle

 #Servies

-.servies cards
+--Servies cards

-.menu cards
+--Menu cards

 #About

-.happy clients
+--Happy clients

-.total events
+--Total events

-.number of emploes
+--Number of emploeis

 #Contact

-.form
-.location
-.contact no
+--Contact form

 #Footer

-.location
+--Location and other details